 Ryan let out a long exhale.
 “I can’t – don’t know who he is.
 And sooner or later, the cops will put me down.
 I’m fine with that.
 But before I go, I’m taking as many of these rat bastards as I can with me.”
 He retrieved a grenade from his vest and pulled the pin.
 “And anyone who gets in my way.”

 Wilbur began sprinting down the pier, but when he realized Ryan had tossed the grenade ahead of him, he dove into the lake.
 The early spring waters went right through his heavy clothes, chilling him to the bone.
-The grenade exploded at a harmless distance, but he could do nothing but watch as Ryan drove off with the dossier, planning God-only-knew.
+The grenade exploded at a harmless distance, but he could do nothing but watch with chattering teeth as Ryan drove off with the dossier, planning God-only-knew.